Environment Variables

 You can set up metrics using just environment variables.
 No need to write code for it.

-The simplest way to get metrics:
+The simplest way to expose metrics for scraping:

 export RIVAAS_METRICS_EXPORTER=prometheus